 Figure S2.
 Minimum sampling effort (number of traps) required to detect an absolute difference in the response variable between a simulated cropping system and the productive cropping system taken as a reference (vertical full line).
 The response variables were carabid and spider activity-density, richness (number of carabid species or spider genera) and CWM body size (mm).
 Simulations were carried out with one (blue circles) or three (green triangles) field-year replicates.
 The vertical dashed lines indicate the observed differences in the response variable in the cropping system experiment.

 Table S1.
-Effect of the types of traps of carabid and spider activity-density, taxonomic richness, rarefied richness and CWM of body size.
-Data are from pitfall traps placed in May and June and before analysis.
+Effect of the types of traps on carabid and spider activity-density, taxonomic richness, rarefied richness and CWM of body size.
+Data are from pitfall traps placed in May and June.
 The “crop” and “cropping system” variables were introduced in all models as co-variables but their effects are not detailed here.
 Field-year and trap location effects were also accounted for as random effects.
 The estimates are given for the cereal crop in the productive cropping system (PHEP) taken as a reference here.